Experimental observation of anomalous supralinear response of single-photon detectors: Conclusion and outlook

+A Josephson-junction-based detector reported in Ref.~\onlinecite{Walsh2021} also operates in a counting regime.
+The results therein only show nonlinearity due to dark counts, but a dedicated measurement may reveal additional effects.

+There are other photosensitive nanostructures\cite{Gao2019} that have not yet been sufficiently characterized in terms of their response to incident power.
+With all such emerging single-photon detection techniques, the ability to perform direct self-contained characterizations is valuable due to the lack of accurate theoretical or empirical models.

-Our findings can be applied to radiometric, spectroscopic, imaging, and optical communication methods that rely on precise assessment of illumination or transmission levels.
-Since correcting for various nonlinear aspects of single-photon detectors based on state-of-the-art response models is generally not sufficient, direct measurement of nonlinearity becomes a necessity.
+The findings presented in this work can be applied to radiometric, spectroscopic, imaging, and optical communication methods that rely on precise assessment of illumination or transmission levels.
+We have shown that correcting for nonlinear aspects based on state-of-the-art response models is generally not sufficient, and so direct measurement of nonlinearity becomes a necessity.
 Accurate detector calibration is particularly critical for measuring photon statistics and reaching the quantum advantage in quantum metrology.
-The presented results open the way for ultra-precise identification and mitigation of nonlinear effects in single-photon detectors.
+The presented results open the way for ultra-precise identification and mitigation of nonlinear effects in SPDs.